Tfindelkind/workspaces-crypto/README.md

 - The selected crypto currency could be added to table

 - Create a diagram which creates a relation between bitcoin pricing and US Fed interest rates

+- Make sure that a document will be generated which list all steps to isntall and run this app